Family and Consumer Science Newsletter – August 17, 2020

 • Create an emergency plan with the whole family and practice it regularly.

-• Build an emergency kit that includes essential items such as water, non-perishable food items, first aid supplies, prescription medicines, and other items that will ensure safety and comfort.
+• Build a Ready gov kids family emergency kit that includes essential items such as water, non-perishable food items, first aid supplies, prescription medicines, and other items that will ensure safety and comfort.

 • Review your emergency communications plan and keep the information in a safe place like a backpack, wallet, or taped in a notebook.